Sheen Gonzales

 Christopher Sheen Projemo Gonzales (born May 7, 1980) is a Filipino politician who has served as the representative for Eastern Samar's lone district since 2025.
-He previously served as the mayor of Guiuan from 2013 to 2019, overseeing the municipality's response to Typhoon Haiyan, which received a lukewarm reception from government agencies.
+He previously served as the mayor of Guiuan from 2013 to 2019, overseeing the municipality's response to Typhoon Haiyan, which mostly positive reception from government agencies, drawing praise from President Benigno Aquino III but probe from the Commission on Audit.

 Early life

 Gonzales was born in Guiuan, Eastern Samar, on May 7, 1980.